MRU-CSIS-1501/201804.lab.00/README.md

 	- it's actually useful, read it
 - [ ] create a file with Emacs
 	- make a file called **foo**, put your name in it, save it, and exit: `emacs foo` will help you get started; there's a reference for basic Emacs commands here: https://bit.ly/mru-1501-emacs-ref
+- [ ] submit a directory on INS
+	- create a directory in your home directory called `my-first-submission`
+	- move the foo file you made (well, should have made) into that directory
+	- enter `submit` and then enter reasonable values at the prompts
+	    - the number of the assignment should be 0
+	    - when you are asked for the file you want to submit, enter the name of the **directory** you made earlier
 - [ ] log out of INS
 	- type `exit` or (cooler, IMO) `Ctrl+D`
 - [ ] know how to access INS from off campus